Samsung Galaxy S24 vs OnePlus 12

 Frequently Asked Questions

-Samsung Galaxy S24 excels if you value commitment to 7 years of os and security updates.
-OnePlus 12 is better if you prioritize excellent value proposition with top-tier specs at a competitive price.
-Pick based on your budget and daily use.
+Samsung Galaxy S24 is the better choice if you prioritize commitment to 7 years of os and security updates.
+OnePlus 12 wins if you value excellent value proposition with top-tier specs at a competitive price.
+Both are rated highly (4.6★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure